evelyndeathtrap/Concord-/README.md

 it could do a perfect flawless linkup because its your self correcting consciousness and not a neural network which the brain would eventually learn

 solve()

+emits analog, could also have analog at the rear starter end